 EARLY REDEMPTION MAY NOT BE PERMITTED.
-The Fund is not obligated to permit holders to redeem Notes prior to maturity.
-At its discretion, it may choose to allow early redemption in certain cases based on both market condition and current liquidity.
-If the Fund chooses to allow early redemption, the Fund will charge an early redemption fee equal to one percent (1%) of the principal amount being redeemed for Notes issued on or after April 1, 2023 (or, for Notes issued prior to such date, the amount of interest accrued but unpaid during the quarter in which the redemption occurs); provided, however, that the Fund may elect not to charge this early redemption fee in extraordinary circumstances, such as the death or disability of an investor.
+The Fund is not obligated to redeem Notes at the request of a Note holder prior to maturity.
+At its discretion, the Fund may choose to allow a request for early redemption of Direct Notes in certain cases.
+If the Fund chooses to allow a request for early redemption of a Direct Note, the Fund will charge an early redemption fee equal to one percent (1%) of the principal amount being redeemed for Notes issued on or after

+April 1, 2023 (or, for Direct Notes issued prior to such date, the amount of interest accrued but unpaid during the quarter in which the redemption occurs); provided, however, that in its discretion, the Fund may elect not to charge this early redemption fee in extraordinary circumstances, such as the death or disability of a Note holder.
+The terms of each Custom Note may address early redemption, but in the absence of such a provision, the Fund is not obligated to permit a holder of Custom Notes to request that the Fund redeem the Note prior to maturity.
+In its discretion, the Fund may allow a request for early redemption of a Broker Note upon such terms mutually agreed by the Fund and the holder of the Broker Note.